Katario/RPG-Web-App/README.md

 - PostGreSQL: A object-relational oriented Database.

+## Architecture approach:
+In the Back environment, I choose to start with MVC: I started a project which is suppose to be displaying informations, and I'm not sure where it's heading.
+If it is getting more complex, like adding a live board system or else, then I'll refacto the project to another structure.

+In the Front environment, I'm trying to adopt [an "Atomic" approach](https://atomicdesign.bradfrost.com/chapter-2/).
+The idea is to have multiple components, split in size and goal:
+- An Atom, which is the smallest component possible.
+It doesn't contains any business logic, and should contain "Variants", which are different behaviors according to passed parameters, but close enough in meaning to be gathered as a simple Atom.
+Example : a Button component
+- A Molecule, which is a gathering of only Atoms.
+It should contains the minimum possible of business logic, which will mostly decide when to display an atom, and which parameters to pass to it.
+Example: A Block
+- An Organism (or a page), which is the gathering of multiple Atoms and Molecules, to display an ensemble.
+It contains the most of our display logic!

 ## Tools:
 #### [MakeFile](https://www.gnu.org/software/make/manual/make.html)
 I've set up a Makefile to help enter the most common commands.